CenturyLinkCloud/bpformation/README.md

 ### Blueprint Import

+Import a new Blueprint into CenturyLink Cloud.
+Source must be a json file but can come from another exported Blueprint (we strip all unique IDs if they exist) or from a hand-crafted definition.

+The `metadata` and `tasks` sections must be populated for a successful import.
 View an [example blueprint json](#) file for a look at the major sections and their respective roles.

 ```
 > ./bpformation.py blueprint import -h